-During the late 1800’s there was a movement by wealthy barons in Europe to establish Jewish colonies all over the world.
+During the late 1800s, there was a movement by wealthy barons in Europe to establish Jewish colonies all over the world.
 One of the barons was Moritz de Hirsch, who made his fortune in Russia’s railroads under the Czar.
 Hirsch’s solution was to establish colonies for Jewish agriculture.
 He established them all over the world.
-He purchased land in South America, North America, and Africa and attempted to recruit thousands of Russian Jews to move to and populate those far flung locations.
+He purchased land in South America, North America, and Africa and attempted to recruit thousands of Russian Jews to move to and populate those far-flung locations.
 In the United States, he established agricultural communities in the Dakotas, Tennessee, and, New Jersey. places.
-In 1883 the Hebrew Relief Society of Detroit, assisted by the Baron de Hirsch Committee, settled a colony of Russian Jews in the Thumb This new colony was located about five miles northeast of Bad Axe.
+In 1883 the Hebrew Relief Society of Detroit, assisted by the Baron de Hirsch Committee, settled a colony of Russian Jews in the Thumb.
+This new Michigan Jewish Colony was located about five miles northeast of Bad Axe.
 (1) They called their settlement the Palestine Colony.

 All the business arrangements for acquiring the property were overseen by Detroit Rabbi William Martin, a veteran stockbroker and the agent for Frank W. Hubbard & Co., who sold the 1200 acres of land to the colony.
 It’s interesting to note that bank that sold and funded the colony was the Farmer’s Bank of Frank W. Hubbard.
 This bank was the forebearer of the Thumb National Bank & Trust Company.
 (2)

 After the business arrangements had been completed, the members journeyed from Bay City and Detroit by covered wagon and lived in the wagons and tents, until their homes were built.
 Part of the land was swampy, there was considerable rainfall and the colonists had the same taste of pioneer hardships that the Ora Labora colony had twenty years prior.